ramithhabeeb/Coding_Assignment/README.md

 2. Display all books
 3. Add a book
 4. Add a user
+5. Delete a Book
+6. Delete a User
 ```
 - **Display all books**: View all books in the library.
 - **Add a book**: Add a new book to the library by entering its details.
 - **Add a user**: Add a new user (student, faculty, or librarian) to the system.
+- **Delete a book**: Deletes a book from the library by entering its ISBN.
+- **Add a user**: Deletes a user (student, faculty, or librarian) from the system by entering their User ID.

 ### Exit:
 Choose **Exit** from the main menu to save the library state and exit the program.